 Scott is dedicated to the advancement of the IP profession.
 He is a past member of the International Trademark Association (INTA) Board of Directors.
 He is the past Chair of the INTA Board’s Compensation and Benefits Committee, a past member of INTA’s North America Global Advisory Council, and was, amongst other committee assignments, the co-Chair of the INTA Course on International Trademark Law and Practice.
 Scott is and has also been an active committee member for a number of IP organizations, including the Intellectual Property Institute of Canada (IPIC) – serving at present on its Conference Committee and its Indigenous IP Advisory Group, and having chaired other IPIC committees for more than a dozen years – as well as serving on committees of the Canadian Bar Association, the American Bar Association's Section of Intellectual Property Law, and the American Intellectual Property Law Association.

 Scott is a passionate supporter of the University of Toronto.
+He is a member of Governing Council, the senior governance body of the University of Toronto.
 He is, and has been since 1999, an Adjunct Professor of Patent and Trade Secret law at the University’s law school.
-He is a past President of the University of Toronto Alumni Association, a past Chair of the University's College of Electors, a past board member of the University of Toronto Engineering Alumni Association Executive, and has chaired and remains a member of other University committees and award panels.
+He is a past President of the University of Toronto Alumni Association, a past Chair of the University's College of Electors, a past board member of the University of Toronto Engineering Alumni Association Executive, and has chaired and been a member of other University committees and award panels.
 Scott is also a recipient of the University of Toronto Arbor Award in recognition of his many contributions to the University.